ZZZZZ: Plot

 Ben Fields, married to Francesca Fields, is an entomologist seeking a lab assistant.
 Regina, a giant mutant queen bee in human form, who is searching for a human mate to evolve her species, takes the job.
 Regina is accepted into their household after fabricating a story of accused infidelity by her 'former' employer's spouse, whom she chose to keep anonymous to prevent anyone from knowing about the alleged affair.
 When the subject of drones comes up, Regina is oddly enthusiastic about the beauty of the bee's mating ritual and the willingness of the drones to die in the process.
-Suspicious of her background, while being treated with disrespect and contempt by Regina, Francesca discovers Regina has lied; as well as seeing her abruptly morphing into a giant bee while apparently drawing nectar from a flower in their garden.
+Suspicious of her background, while being treated with disrespect and contempt by Regina, Francesca discovers Regina has lied; as well as seeing her abruptly transforming into a giant bee while apparently drawing nectar from a flower in their garden.
 At one point, due to the metabolic changes while in human form, Regina experiences spasms of pain, and is examined and treated by the Fields' personal physician, who reveals to them his belief that Regina may not be who she appears to be.
 Later, with her knowledge of Regina's attempts to seduce her husband, Francesca confronts her, whereupon Regina unleashes the bees of her hive kept in Ben's laboratory, attacking and then stinging Francesca to death.
 Ben, grief-stricken, accuses Regina of murdering his wife.
 Now understanding and horrified by her true identity and purpose, he forcefully rejects her advances, and gives her his view of the human mating ritual, in contrast to her earlier statements.
 In an ensuing struggle, she falls from his bedroom's second story balcony to the ground below.
 She is not killed, transforms back into a queen bee, then flies off.